TheMatjaz/StoneScript/README.md

 the boss Nagaraja first.
 Once you do, you'll get the Mind stone, which can be used to write the script (or to paste an existing one into it).

+Hold TAB for debug information while playing a level.

 Usage